matpandino/trashtalk-chat-app/README.md

 The mobile app is built using [Expo](https://expo.dev/) and uses [Expo Router](https://expo.github.io/router/) for navigation.
 - Expo Router handles navigation.
+- Zustand library  to deal with state management.
 - Used React Native Paper UI library to help with theme and componentization.

 ## Running the Project